chocolat/building/README.md

 # Chocolat Building Glue

-This nothing less than an attempt to create a unified interface to all programming language implementations on earth!
-Nah, I'm kidding, the goal of this repo is to collect shell scripts that take a source file as input, and pass it through a compiler/interpreter/linter/etc.
+The goal of this repo is to collect shell scripts that take a source file as input, and pass it through a compiler/interpreter/linter/etc.

 We're on `##chocolatapp` on [irc.freenode.net](http://webchat.freenode.net/?channels=%23%23chocolatapp) if you want to help out.